OthmanEmpire/analysis_warframe/README.md

 Misconceptions
 --------------
-Question: Does this mean after I do 10 runs of Excalibur, my chances of getting the last piece (say item 'c') is roughly 90% on the 11th and subsequent runs?
+**Question:** Since the probability of obtaining all parts of Atlas on the 10th and 11th run is roughly 90%, does this mean if I didn't obtain all parts on my 10th run, then my next run (11th run) has a probability of 90% of obtaining all parts?

-Answer: No, that isn't true, that is known as the Gambler's Fallacy.
-For the 11th run, your probability of obtaining the last item (item 'c') will still 40% as always.
+**Answer:** No, that is false.
+This is known as the Gambler's Fallacy.
+For the 11th run, your probability of obtaining the last item (item 'c') will not be 90% but equal to the probability of that item dropping in exactly one instance run (in this case 22.6%).

-If you have completed 10 runs and not all your Warframe parts have dropped, then the next subsequent run will not have an above 90% drop chance.
-But, if you start a new series of 10 runs from this point, then over the span of those runs, you have a 90% chance of obtaining all parts (actually ~99.7%).
-The new series of 10 runs have a higher probability than the first series of 10 runs because you already have 2 out of 3 pieces.
-Now suppose after completing the second series of runs (so a total of 20 runs so far), your last piece didn't drop unfortunately.
-Then, if you plan on going for another series of 10 runs, you would still have a ~99.7% chance of getting the last piece (with a total of 30 runs).
+Now, if you have completed 10 runs and not all parts have dropped, then the next run will not have a 90% drop chance.
+But, if you start a new series of 10 runs from this point, then over the span of those 10 runs, you have a 90% chance of obtaining all parts.
+Actually, the new series of 10 runs will have a higher probability than the first series of 10 runs because you already have 2 out of 3 pieces.

-This probability differs from if you initially attempted to complete a series of 30 runs without 'stopping' (which is ~99.9%).
-Why?
-Because in the case of where we 'stopped', the probability of obtaining all the parts didn't occur in the first nor second series of 10 runs.
-So we only had 10 more tries as oppose to 30 hence the probability being less (even though we had 2 out of 3 items already which increased it).

 Author